-The title is a pun over an old tune by Vera Lynn — also played at the beginning of the film Pink Floyd The Wall by Alan Parker — intertwined with the name of the atomic bomb and the plane that dropped it.
+A pun over an old tune by Vera Lynn intertwined with the name of the atomic bomb and the plane that dropped it.
 Since the song is about two fugitives running away from a concentration camp, I wanted to convey a feeling of cautious optimism at the beginning.
-Truman’s speech announcing the event, while wrongly acknowledging Hiroshima as ‘a military base’, introduces the world to the horrors of the nuclear era.
+Truman’s speech announcing the event, while wrongly acknowledging Hiroshima as a military base, introduces the world to the horrors of the nuclear era.

 The contrast between the Christmas carol-like music of the final section, and this flatly delivered horrifying declaration is chilling.